 ODX® continues to be the gold standard for director education.
-Completely off-the-record, our annual New York meeting is limited to sitting public company directors who will gather to discuss critical boardroom concerns.
+Completely off-the-record, our annual New York meeting is limited to sitting public company directors who will gather to discuss strategic boardroom issues.

 FT-ODX (Outstanding Directors Exchange) New York